What Houston Methodist Teaches Us About AI in Healthcare Design

 While the architectural strategy provides the framework, technology is what animates the experience.
 Methodist's vision of the "clinic of the future" rests on a suite of integrated technologies designed not to impress, but to disappear into the background of care.

-• Real-time location systems track where patients and staff are throughout the visit, alerting providers if a patient has been alone in a room for more than 15 minutes, which they have found with the systems and processes they’ve implemented, to be increasingly rare.
+- Real-time location systems track where patients and staff are throughout the visit, alerting providers if a patient has been alone in a room for more than 15 minutes

-This last detail might sound small, but it captures the heart of Methodist’s philosophy.
-Their systems aren’t designed to move people through faster.
-Instead, they’re designed to ensure no one feels forgotten.
+This last detail might sound small, but it captures the heart of Methodist's philosophy.
+Their systems aren't designed to move people through faster.
+They're designed to ensure no one feels forgotten.

 When we talk about the promise of AI in healthcare, this is what it should look like: not replacing clinical judgment, but amplifying the time and presence providers can devote to care.